craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Triton heritage find themselves in possession of many biological abilities one may associate with a fish.
 The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim to Alaturmen from the [[Plane of Water]] - against the current of the [[Alvalini River]] - before they could settle here.

-- You may live for up to 120 years.
+- *Age* You may live for up to 120 years.
-- You weigh anywhere from 80 to 160 pounds.
+- *Weight* You weigh anywhere from 80 to 160 pounds.
 - You may be anywhere from 4 to 6 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You have a swimming speed equal to your walking speed.